sumedhtelang/INFO7374-Algorithmic-Digital-Marketing/Assignment_2/README.md

 - The data was collected during 6 months in the year of 2014, reflecting the clicks and purchases performed by the users of an on-line retailer in Europe.
 - To protect end users privacy, as well as the retailer,
 - All numbers have been modified for privacy reasons.

+Folder Information: -
+1. Einstein-Analytics - Contains dashboard of our analysis
+2. Pandas - Contains .ipynb files along with pandas visualizations
+3. Snowflake - Contains screenshots of data staging and connection with einstein analytics
+4. Trifacta	- Contains data, reports, screenshots and json metadata files.
+5. data - Contains all the data files on which we generated dashboards.
+6. xsv - Contains screenshots of the commands performed on xsv command line toolkit.